Last Updated on January 25, 2023 by Igor Karni

 E-bike riding, because of its pedal-assist feature, makes it easier to be active while also not putting too much stress or strain on your back.
 Cycling is a great way to get in your aerobic exercise, strengthening not only your muscles but giving your heart and lungs a workout as well.

-The factor regarding whether sciatica pain is lessened or exacerbated by e-Biking varies.
+The factor regarding whether sciatica pain is lessened or exacerbated by e-bike riding varies.
 For some sciatica patients, they say that using their e-Bike helps relieves their pain, whereas some note that they tend to feel more pain after periods of cycling.

-Easy Tip: Before you start to e-Bike, consult your doctor and/or any other medical professional who knows your condition.
+Easy Tip: Before you start to ride an e-bike, consult your doctor and/or any other medical professional who knows your condition.

 As mentioned before, sciatica and the levels of pain you deal with vary on a personal basis, so be sure to exercise caution and calculate the risks before you begin riding.
 It’s also important to take the time to research and explore your e-Bike options to find out what exercise regime is best for you and your pain.